wp-plugins/getty-images/readme.txt

 3. Click on "Getty Images" in edit post screen to browse the Getty Images library.

 == Changelog ==

+= 2.0 =
+Major update to give access to Embeddable assets for any Wordpress.org user.

 = 1.1.0 =
 Release to WordPress.org plugins.